MRPHarris/SampleQueue/README.md

-The **SampleQueue** package is a streamlined set of functions designed to act as a file processing framework for the Horiba Aqualog spectrofluorimeter’s sample queuing system.
+The **SampleQueue** package is a streamlined set of functions designed to act as a file processing framework for the Horiba Aqualog spectrofluorometer’s sample queuing system.
 Sample queuing potentially offers an attractive alternative to standard single-sample analysis and processing tasks, automatically processing and correcting sample outputs during rapid, back-to-back analysis.
 Moreover, sample queuing avoids